Diocletian's Palace in Split: Undiscovered Roman Ruins & Hidden Passageways

 07 | Show Reverence at Cathedral of Saint Domnius

-The Cathedral of Saint Domnius, known locally as the Sveti Dujam or Sveti Duje,is the Catholic cathedral in Split.
-The cathedral is the seat of the Archdiocese of Split-Makarska, with an Imperial Roman mausoleum and bell tower forming a church complex.
-The church is strictly dedicated to the Virgin Mary, while the bell tower to Saint Dominius.
+The Cathedral of Saint Domnius — called Sveti Dujam or Sveti Duje by locals — is Split’s beloved Catholic cathedral.
+Serving as the heart of the Archdiocese of Split-Makarska, it combines an Imperial Roman mausoleum and a soaring bell tower into a singular, enchanting church complex.
+The main church is devoted with quiet reverence to the Virgin Mary, while the bell tower stands as a proud tribute to Saint Dominius.

-On the first floor of the sacristy, a treasury contains relics of Saint Dominus brought to the cathedral after his death.
+On the sacristy’s ground floor lies a small treasury, where the relics of Saint Dominus — carefully brought to the cathedral after his passing — rest in quiet reverence.

 08 | Ascend Saint Domnius Bell Tower